ashejaz/CryptoClustering/README.md

 ## Overview

-For the project, unsupervised machine learning techniques were deployed to cluster changes in cryptocurrencies.
+For this project, unsupervised machine learning techniques were deployed to cluster changes in cryptocurrencies.

 The following data was imported into a Pandas DataFrame: